 Step 2: Press Command + J (PC: Ctrl + J) to copy, or rather "jump", the selection onto its own layer.

 Step 3: Press Command + T (PC: Ctrl + T) to summon Free Transform and then click the Warp Mode button in the Options bar, as shown below.

 Step 4: Click and drag the various handles of the mesh until you get a curl shape, similar to the one below.
 Press Return when you're finished.

 Step 5: Create a selection of the page curl by Command clicking (PC: Ctrl clicking) its layer thumbnail.

-Step 6: Press G to select the Gradient Tool and in the Options bar, click the downward pointing triangle next to the gradient preview to open its Preset picker, and then click the tiny rightward facing triangle to open the list of options.
-Choose Metals and when Photoshop asks if you want to replace your gradients or append the new ones, click Append.
+Step 6: Press G to activate the Gradient Tool and in the Options bar, click the down-pointing triangle next to the gradient preview to open its Preset picker, and then click the tiny rightward facing triangle to open the list of options.
+Choose Metals and when Photoshop asks if you want to replace your gradients or append the new ones.
+Click Append.

 Step 7: Choose the gray/white/gray/white/gray swatch (circled below) from the center of the Gradient Editor, then click the first color stop at the bottom left of the editor towards the bottom (also circled).

 Change the color of the stop by clicking the color well farther below (also circled).
 Pick a medium gray, such as the web (hex) color #999999.
 Click the next color stop and move it to the left until it lines up with the "s" in the word Smoothness above it (see vertical line in screen shot below).
 Choose a light gray from the color well (such as #cccccc).
 Click the next color stop and move it so that it is beneath the "%" sign and make it medium gray too.